Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 A booster compressor has a lot of names.
 They are commonly referred to as:

-This air pressure intensifiers booster is a piece of equipment used on a flow of air coming from an existing compression system by passing it through additional compression stages to increase or amplify the pressure of the air.
-High-pressure booster compressors are capable of raising pressures of between 80 PSI to 150 PSI to as high as 2000 PSI.
+This air pressure intensifier booster is a piece of equipment that increases or amplifies the pressure of air coming from an existing compression system by passing it through additional compression stages.
+High-pressure booster compressors are capable of raising pressures from 80 PSI to 150 PSI to as high as 2000 PSI.

 Do you require high-pressure compressed air only at certain points in your production process?
-If so, the use of boosters is far more efficient than designing the entire system to deliver high-pressure compressed air.
+If so, using boosters is far more efficient than designing the entire system to deliver it.

 The vast majority of plant-air systems are capable of generating up to 150 PSIG.
 Special applications within a plant may require air, oil-free or lubricated, at higher pressures.